How we work

 The intimate scale of the office us to be fully involved in the design of all buildings and gives us greater control over all aspects of a project – allowing us to be flexible, adaptable and able to respond quickly to change.
 We like to develop a close relationship with our clients and collaborators and particularly enjoy working with private individuals or landowners – the actual occupiers of a building or people with a long-term interest in the project.

-The recycling of existing buildings takes advantage of the embodied energy in their materials and the installation of insulation can reduce energy costs by up to 70%.
+The recycling of existing buildings reduces the carbon emissions associated with new construction and the installation of insulation can reduce energy costs by up to 70%.
 We can help determine the most appropriate energy-saving measures, from minimal, “light green” interventions to more substantial “deep green” refurbishments up to Passivhaus standard.
 We adopt a balanced approach to the whole building, taking into account client preferences, historic significance, capital costs, commercial benefits and overall returns on investment.

 If a wider appraisal is needed, we can undertake a detailed condition survey or a Conservation Management Plan to assess the building’s historic and cultural importance and to help us balance its significance with the commercial requirements of the project.